Dentist Information for Kids

 - Words convey meaning in more ways than one, so instead of saying things like “hurt”, “drill,” or “needle,” we find it’s best to use words such as “wiggle”, “buzz,” sleepy juice” and “tooth counter” –and we ask parents to join us in using friendly non-threatening terminology.

-- During the first visit, Dr. Deb will make friends with your child.
-She employs the “Tell-Show-Do,” method which means she will explain to your child what she is going to do, then show them, often on their hand, and then do it, while telling them what she is doing.
+- During the first visit, your dentist will make friends with your child.
+They employs the “Tell-Show-Do,” method which means they will explain to your child what they are going to do, then show them, often on their hand, and then do it, while telling them what they are doing.
 This is very helpful in making the first visit as relaxed and fun as possible.
-She also offers a mirror if they want to watch.
+They also can offer a mirror if your child wants to watch.

-- Depending on how the visit is going, Dr. Deb will conduct a dental exam, check for decay, check to see that the teeth are coming in properly, perform a cleaning, take x-rays and may do a fluoride treatment.
-Please click here for more detailed information about Kids Dental Checkups.
-Dr. Deb may also recommend a dental sealant.
-If there is an unusual amount of decay, she may recommend CAMBRA caries (cavities) risk management.
+- Depending on how the visit is going, your dentist will conduct a dental exam, check for decay, check to see that the teeth are coming in properly, perform a cleaning, take x-rays and may do a fluoride treatment.
+Your dentist may also recommend a dental sealant.
+If there is an unusual amount of decay, they may recommend CAMBRA caries (cavities) risk management.
 All of this will be discussed with both parent and child ahead of time — no surprises.

 Caring for Your Child’s Teeth and Developing Good Habits – You Can Prevent Tooth Decay